bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-04-05-newsletter.md

 - [LDK #2125][] adds helper functions to determine the amount of time until an invoice expires.

-- [BTCPay Server #4826][] Hooks for Zaps, see also https://github.com/btcpayserver/btcpayserver/discussions/4642 FIXME:Xekyo
+- [BTCPay Server #4826][] allows service hooks to create and retrieve [LNURL][] invoices.
+This was done to add support for NIP-57 zaps to BTCPay Server’s lightning address features.

 - [BTCPay Server #4782][] adds [proof of payment][topic proof of payment] on the receipt page for each payment.
 For onchain payments,